XML RSS

 He has vision problems too and wears glasses, as well as patching for 2 hours a day.
 One eye is 20/50 the other is 20/40.

-The teachers at his school have no idea what might be going on with him, and have recently recomended that we see a child psychologist.
+The teachers at his school have no idea what might be going on with him, and have recently recommended that we see a child psychologist.
 I can see, as nice as his teachers are, that they do not like him very much and I am fearful he will be labeled a PITA and not get the help he needs.

-My sister heard of SPD through her school and thought I should look into it.
+heard of SPD through her school and thought I should look into it.

 Do know who can help me??
 We live on Long Island In New York.